 Add lemon rinds to a microwave-safe bowl filled halfway with water.
 Cook on high for 5 minutes, allowing the water to boil and the steam to condense inside.
 Carefully remove the hot bowl and wipe away the mess with a damp towel.

 Cut through mineral deposits on chrome faucets and other tarnished chrome by rubbing with a squeezed lemon half, rinsing, and lightly buffing with a soft cloth.

 Copper, Brass, & Stainless Steel Polish

-Brighten copper, brass, or stainless steel by dipping a juiced lemon half in salt (you also use baking soda or cream of tartar for the salt) and rubbing on the affected area.
+Brighten copper, brass, or stainless steel by dipping a juiced lemon half in salt (you also use baking soda or cream of tartar, which is surprisingly a great natural bleach, for the salt) and rubbing on the affected area.
 Leave on for 5 minutes.
 Then rinse in warm water and polish dry.

 Stove Top Humidifier

 If your home suffers from dry heat in the winter, put lemon peels in a pot of water and simmer on the lowest stove-top setting to humidify and scent the air.